 Ruskin is the only tool you need to manage all your RBR instruments and measurement data.
-It is available for Mac and Windows PC.
+It is available for Mac® and Windows® PC (Ruskin Desktop), as well as for iOS® and AndroidTM (Ruskin Mobile).

 Use the Ruskin software to do the following: